paddlr/paddlr/README.md

 ### Day 2
 Back-End thoughts: Having decided it would be cool to build our app using a commonly featured stack of MongoDB, Node and Express (with React for the Front-End), we quickly began to question our choice of a noSQL database.
 Managing relationships is proving weird and ever so slightly unsatisfactory but we are not quitters!
 Despite having some concerns about scalability and the ability to handle a growing store of ping pong related stats we are pushing on, devouring Udemey video after Youtube video attempting to grasp the non-relational behaviour.

+Front-End thoughts: Further research was done on React, wireframe replica was built in an html file, logic for table tennis game was built in javascript.

+### Day 3
+Front-End thoughts: We translated the html document into react, broke it down into components, and applied logic so that a single game could be played and a winner determiend.